andela-technology/qualified-docs/content/reference/printing.md

 When using the system dialog on MacOS, there's a button at the bottom-right that says **PDF**.
 Click this, and choose _Save as PDF…_.

-### Windows 7, 8, or 10 (Any Browser)
+### Windows (Any Browser)

-In the print dialog on Windows 7, 8, or 10, change your printer to _Microsoft Print To PDF_, then print as normal.
+In the print dialog on Windows, change your printer to _Microsoft Print To PDF_, then print as normal.